-Currently the total award available is $300. $300 is awarded to the best paper, but if there are two papers of equal quality, the award may be split equally between the two authors.
-You do not have to be attending a university in the ASPAC area to be eligible but you must attend the annual ASPAC conference and present your paper to receive the award.
+Through this prize, ASPAC recognizes extraordinary graduate student scholarship.
+It is open to all students pursuing graduate studies in any discipline, at any American university, and in any area of research pertaining to Asian Studies.
+Awards are given at the conference banquet.
+Currently the total award available is $300 and is awarded to the best paper, but if there are two papers of equal quality, the award may be split equally between the two papers’ authors.
+The author does not have to be attending a university in the ASPAC area to be eligible but must attend the annual ASPAC conference and present the paper to receive the award.

 All graduate student proposals for the prize must include a cover letter from the supervising professor commending the paper to ASPAC.
 Graduate students wishing to apply for the 2016 ASPAC-Mori Prize should email both their supervisor’s cover letter and complete conference paper to Dr. Linda Walton (Emerita, History, Portland State University) at <email@example.com>.
 Papers are only accepted as a Microsoft Word document and should be between 15-20 pages in regular academic format.
 Powerpoint, slide, and other formats are not accepted.

 Application deadline: May 15, 2017.